ctb/2017-ucdavis-igg201b/hw2/README.md

 Put a sentence or two about results and conclusions of the comparison at the bottom of that file.

-Then send Titus the URL of the text file on github at [ctbrown@ucdavis.edu](mailto:ctbrown@ucdavis.edu)
+Then send Titus the URL of the text file on github at [ctbrown@ucdavis.edu](mailto:ctbrown@ucdavis.edu).

 ## Appendix: running Trimmomatic